nfikes/Canvas-file-organization-workflow/README.md

 Issue 4: (Speed)

-If files do need to be renamed for any reason, an edit to the original filename is much faster than deleting the suffix and prefix attachments.
+If files do need to be renamed for any reason, an edit to the filename is required and the user must remove the suffix and prefix attachments.
+For thousands of files this can be extremely time consuming or even infeasible to do.

 ***